burlachenkok/exploring-python3/python3-note.md

     * Paths in environment variable `PYTHONPATH`.

-    * The installation-dependent default such as the site-packages directory.
+    * The installation-dependent default paths such as the site-packages directory.

 ## About Functions: Now in Details

 ### About Indentation

 As you know Python was designed using indentation, and there are no scopes constructed with `{}` as in C-based languages (e.g. C, C++, etc.).
 During writing language construction sometimes, the indentation style can be shorter.
-But sometimes when you have 3-9 nested loops of Algorithm logic, the indentation makes the logic less readable and more error-prone.
+But sometimes when you have 3-9 nested loops of the algorithm logic, the indentation makes the logic less readable and more error-prone.

 In principle, you can use both spaces and tabs for indentation, but it is recommended to use spaces instead of tabs according to this recommendation: https://www.python.org/dev/peps/pep-0008/#tabs-or-spaces